Apply today to 2019 KRC Scholarship Award for Asian American and Pacific Islander students!

 KRC will offer three scholarship awards of $1500 each.
 Since there are far fewer scholarship opportunities for undocumented students, a special category has been set aside for such students.
 Undocumented students will get advantages in the other categories as well.

-- Hongik Scholarship: Hongik (홍익인간) refers to the founding spirit of Korea (고조선, Gojoseon kingdom), and it means “ to widely benefit humankind”
+- Jung Bong Hongik Scholarship: Hongik (홍익인간) refers to the founding spirit of Korea (고조선, Gojoseon kingdom), and it means “ to widely benefit humankind”

 - Dream Scholarship: KRC has been fiercely working to protect the dreams of undocumented youth.
 The dream scholarship award is exclusively designated for undocumented students.

-- Identify as a Korean American and/or Asian American and Pacific Islander
+- Identifies as Korean American and/or Asian American & Pacific Islander

 - Demonstrated financial need